makevoid/instrument-nginx/README.md

     cd spec
     bundle exec rake

+note: you have to have the environment running on compose (`docker-compose up --build`) for the specs to pass

 ### Contribute

 Open an issue or a pull request if you want to suggest or improve the project